It's Time To Focus On The Long Run With FuelCell Energy Inc. (FCEL) stock - The Dwinnex

 Revenue Estimates

-8 analysts predict $45.02M in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 8 analysts.
 It ranges from a high estimate of $53.59M to a low estimate of $34.1M.
 As of the current estimate, FuelCell Energy Inc.’s year-ago sales were $13.94M, an estimated increase of 223.10% from the year-ago figure.

 A total of 10 analysts have provided revenue estimates for FCEL’s current fiscal year.
 The highest revenue estimate was $145M, while the lowest revenue estimate was $112.75M, resulting in an average revenue estimate of $133.99M.
 In the same quarter a year ago, actual revenue was $69.58M, up 92.60% from the average estimate.
 Based on 9 analysts’ estimates, the company’s revenue will be $144.12M in the next fiscal year.
 The high estimate is $176M and the low estimate is $99.49M.
 The average revenue growth estimate for next year is up 7.60% from the average revenue estimate for this year.